admo26/openapi/README.md

     + YAML https://admo26.github.io/openapi-accounting/swagger.yaml
 - Preview spec version for branch `[branch]`: https://admo26.github.io/openapi-accounting/preview/[branch]

-Thanks to the @Rebilly for making this easy by sharing their [generator-openapi-repo](https://github.com/Rebilly/generator-openapi-repo) project
+Thanks to the [Rebilly](https://github.com/Rebilly) team for sharing their [generator-openapi-repo](https://github.com/Rebilly/generator-openapi-repo) project and making this really easy.

-**Warning:** All above links are updated only after Travis CI finishes deployment
+## Working on the specification

-## Working on specification
+If you find any issues with the spec :open_mouth: feel free to send us a pull request.
+You can make the changes in your favourite OpenAPI editor or clone this repo to run Swagger Editor locally.
 ### Install

 1. Install [Node JS](https://nodejs.org/)